 Adventure Parc Snowdonia

 Yes, you could do it in the sea.
 But Adventure Parc Snowdonia has created a head-high wave that peels perfectly along a 300m lagoon in the middle of the Conwy Valley countryside, every 90 seconds.
-There’s also a watery assault course, the Crash & Splash Lagoon, on-site glamping, and regular left-field events.
+There’s also a watery assault course, the Crash & Splash Lagoon and regular left-field events.

 They still work the quarries at the old ‘slate capital of the world’, but Blaenau Ffestiniog has reinvented itself as an all-action adventure centre.
-Mountain bikers hurtle down the screes at Antur Stiniog, while zip wires soar overhead.
+Mountain bikers hurtle down the screes at Antur Stiniog, while zip wires soar overhead at Zip World Titan.
 In the vast slate caverns below ground, there are yet more zip zones and the surreal, trippy Bounce Below: layers of bouncy cargo nets connected by slides and ladders.
-To get it all into historical perspective, start with an underground tour of a Victorian slate mine.
+To get it all into historical perspective, start with an underground tour of Llechwedd Slate Caverns.

 National Showcaves Centre for Wales